Federated Unlearning: How to Efficiently Erase a Client in FL?: Evaluation

-To compare the speedup of the proposed method to the baseline of retraining, we compute the clean and backdoor accuracy of both methods with respect to the number of FL training rounds after unlearning (as shown in Figure~\ref{fig:unlearn_client_rounds}).
-For full retrain, we start FL training from a random model while for our method we start FL training on the unlearned local model without the participation of the target client (as discussed in Section~\ref{sec:unlearning_method}).
-After one round of post-training, the proposed method reaches a clean accuracy of $93.64\%$ and a backdoor accuracy of $7.87\%$ for $N=10$ (when there are $10$ clients in the FL process).
-The baseline method requires more than $5$ training rounds to achieve a similar performance.
-Overall, we observe that the proposed unlearning method is more efficient in terms of computation and communication cost on the retained clients than the baseline of retraining while achieving comparable clean and backdoor accuracy.
-We believe that lowering the computation and communication burden on retained clients is appealing in practice, since these clients are not incentivized to help the target client in unlearning.
+To compare the speedup of the proposed method to the baseline of retraining, we compute the clean and backdoor accuracy of both methods with respect to the number of FL training rounds.
+Note that, for our method, the FL training starts with the locally unlearned model that the target client has obtained using the projected gradient descent (as discussed in Section~\ref{sec:unlearning_method}).
+On the other hand, for the baseline of retraining, the FL training starts with a randomly initialized model.
+Figure~\ref{fig:unlearn_client_rounds_num_parties_5} shows this comparison for $N=5$ clients.
+We provide the results for $N=10$ clients in Appendix~\ref{app:backdoor_acc_number_rounds}.
+After one round of post-training, the proposed method reaches a clean accuracy of $95.3\%$ and a backdoor accuracy of $11.38\%$ in the MNIST dataset.
+Retraining requires more than $5$ training rounds to achieve similar performance.
+This shows that the PGD-based local unlearning produces an effective starting point by removing the influence of the target client's data without degrading the performance on the other clients' data.